 The Second High-Level Forum on Aid Effectiveness, held in Paris in 2005, produced the Paris Declaration on Aid Effectiveness (or simply, the "Paris Declaration"), by which signatory countries endorsed joint commitments and set up a roadmap with defined goals to be achieved by 2010.
-This time both donor and recipient countries (now referred to as "partner countries") agreed to follow five major principles: (1) ownership, reinforcing the commitment to respect developing countries in how they set their own plans for development; (2) alignment, stressing that donor countries must offer overall support to developing countries and their priorities; (3) harmonization, urging donor countries to simplify procedures and avoid duplication; (4) results, orienting donors and recipients to focus on measurable outcomes; and (5) mutual accountability, requiring donors and developing countries to be accountable for development results.
+This time both donor and recipient countries (now referred to as "partner countries") agreed to follow five major principles: (1) ownership, reinforcing the commitment to respect developing countries in how they set their own plans for development; (2) alignment, stressing that donor countries must offer overall support to developing countries and their priorities; (3) harmonization, urging donor countries to simplify procedures and avoid duplication; (4) results, orienting donors and recipients to focus on measurable outcomes; and (5) mutual accountability, requiring donors and developing countries to be accountable for developing to be accountable for developing countries.